neumino/thinky/README.md

 - db: default database (default to "test")
 - poolMax: The maximum number of connections in the pool (default to 10)
 - poolMin: The minimum number of connections in the pool (default to 1)
+- enforce: Boolean that represent if the schemas should be enforced or not

+_Note_: The behavior of enforce may change.
+Since I can imagine four cases
+- Be flexible
+- Forbid extra fields
+- Forbid missing fields
+- Forbid extra AND missing fields

 __Thinky.getOptions()__